 Please be aware that there may be a waiting list of people wanting to adopt and it is never a case of ‘first come, first served’.
 Some Beardies are in a good condition both physically and emotionally but others, sadly, show signs of neglect and abuse.
 It is important that the Beardie is matched to the home that is thought most suitable.
 Please consider all Beardies offered to you as Southern Beardie Aid will have thought very carefully about the suitability of the Beardie for you.

 There are many ways of supporting Southern Beardie Aid:

 - Home Checks – Before a Beardie is placed with a new owner, the environment needs to be assessed for suitability.
 Provided with a comprehensive check list, you would be asked to assess the potential home and interview the owners, making a report on the suitability of the match

-- Transport – although called Southern Beardie Aid, the service assists with Beardies in need all over the country (and abroad), liaising with other rescue services as appropriate.
+- Transport – although called Southern Beardie Aid, the service assists with Beardies in need all over the country, liaising with other rescue services as appropriate.
 Sometimes a Beardie may need to be collected or delivered over quite a distance and Members can help by volunteering to do all or part of a journey

 - Fostering – while every effort is made to line up a home before a needy Beardie is collected, sometimes this is not possible.
 Occasionally a Beardie may need specific care or time to allow for a full assessment of temperament before going to a new home.
 In these cases a foster home may be needed for a short period of time.
 Perhaps you have the time, space and expertise to help?